Collections

 Wide and Diverse Reach of Field Collections

 Fieldwork is carried out each year to acquire new samples and specimens using a variety of collecting methods specific to ongoing projects.
 Many projects employ Malaise traps alone, while others supplement them with other trapping and collecting techniques (e.g., pan traps, pitfall traps, sweep netting, kick-net sampling).
 While the CBG Collections team executes much of this fieldwork, most recently in Ontario, British Columbia, and Arctic Canada, it also helps coordinate and equip similar field programs for many collaborators and partners within Canada and abroad.
-As a result, the Collections Unit sourced over 18,000 bulk samples or lots in 2022, containing well over two million individual specimens.
+As a result, the Collections Unit sourced over 30,000 bulk samples, containing well over 20 million individual specimens.

 Museum & Archive Sampling